pg-support/supt-km/docs/2. Troubleshooting/Product/BIAS FX 2 Desktop/BIAS FX 2 crashes or freezes at startup (Standalone or Plug-in).md

 # BIAS FX 2 crashes / freezes at startup (Standalone / Plug-in)
 > BIAS FX 2 freeze at launch in a black screen (get stuck on the initial loading page.

-## 1 - Use the appropriate macro based on the customer's operating system:
+## 1 - Reset BIAS FX 2
+Use the appropriate macro based on the customer's operating system:

 - macOS: Freeze/Crash on macOS
 - Windows: Freeze/Crash on Windows